minervaproject/little-service/README.md

 DJANGO_SETTINGS_MODULE=scheduler_service.environments.local python scheduler_service/manage.py
 ```

-`docker-compose.yml` specifies the containers needed for local development.
-Parallel to Circle's configuration, one Python container is built based on `Dockerfile`, with dependencies installed and caches locally.
-On start, `docker-entrypoint.sh` is used to activate `venv`, migrate, start a Celery worker in the background, and finally start the web server.

 ## Testing on CircleCI

-Circle 2.0 makes use of Docker containers, so one Python and one MySQL container is specified in `.circleci/config.yml`.
-Both containers cache dependencies based on changes to `requirements.in` for Django, and save them to `venv`.
-Then migrations are run on a fresh database, followed by unit tests.
-All of the dependency setup and entrypoint scripting is done within the Circle configuration file, which needs to be kept parallel with the local and production (if any) scripts.

-### Adding project to CircleCI

 1. Go to CircleCI, click on "Projects" in the sidebar.
 2. Click "Add Projects".